 Figure 2 - Fiscal Measurement Locations

-At each location where fiscal measurement is required, a metering station comprising at least a pressure regulator, a meter and a set of isolation valves exists.
-At locations where producers inject gas into the transmission pipeline (transmission pipeline ‘receipt points’) and at major industrial factories, petrochemical plants and electricity generation stations, more sophisticated high-pressure metering stations are built.
-Typically these stations are self-contained and include all the equipment necessary to determine the quantities of energy delivered.
-They often comprise several metering ‘streams’ to provide a degree of redundancy, gas analysers to provide real time measurement of gas composition from which CV and SG can be derived, and flow computers to perform all the calculations necessary to give real time energy readouts.
+At each location where fiscal measurement is required, a metering station comprising at least a pressure regulator, a meter and a set of isolation valves is present.
+More complex arrangements exist at high volume stations, particularly where gas is injected and withdrawn from the gas transmission system.
+Such stations include ‘transmission system receipt points’ where producers inject gas into the transmission pipeline, and ‘transmission system delivery points’ where gas is supplied to major industrial factories, petrochemical plants, electricity generation stations, and distribution networks (for on-sale to downstream consumers).
+A GMS at a transmission receipt points, or a large transmission delivery point will be self-contained, including all the equipment necessary to determine the quantities of energy delivered.
+Such a GMS would typically comprise:

+several metering ‘streams’ to provide a degree of redundancy and an ability to cross-check;

+a gas analyser to provide real time measurement of gas composition from which CV and SG can be derived; and

+one or more flow computers to perform all the calculations necessary to give real time energy readouts.

 By contrast, small metering installations, such as those for residential consumers, operate at low-pressure and only have a few components of the GMS located on-site.
-These installations rely on remote systems to measure gas composition, CV and SG; and flow calculations (i.e., the conversion of actual metered quantities to energy) are generally done by back-office billing systems on a batch basis when invoices are prepared.
+These installations rely on remote systems to measure gas composition, CV and SG.
+So, while the volume of gas delivered is measured on-site, the flow calculations (i.e., the conversion of metered quantities to energy) are generally done by retailers’ back-office billing systems on a batch basis when invoices are prepared.

 Components of a GMS